What Are Coin Hours?

 Every SKY investor can become an integral part in the growth and development of this exciting new technology.

-Soon, having a wallet full of Coin Hours will become the norm, as we utilize them to build and fuel the Skywire network and its use across the globe together.
-As we continue to aggressively onboard new projects and partnerships into our platform you can expect to hear more about the exciting ways to earn and use your Skycoin and Coin Hours!
+Soon, having a wallet full of Coin Hours will become the norm, as we use them to build plus fuel the Skywire network and its use across the globe together.
+As we continue to aggressively develop new products as well as launch new projects and partnerships on our platform, you can expect to hear more about the exciting ways to earn and use your Skycoin and Coin Hours!